Haxintosh/Learning-Coding/Documentation.md

 18 October 2021: Taking A break

 19 October 2021: Back to Learning :D Feeling way better.
 Continues Python for beginners, stopped at 1:54:00
           -Learned tuples, functions and if statements!

+20 October 2021: Continued Python for beginners, stopped at 2:20:0, It's getting colder and spooooky anyone?
+          -Learned If statements comparison, while loop and dictionaries

+21 October 2021:

+22 October 2021:

+23 October 2021:

+24 October 2021:

+25 October 2021: